flutter/website/src/cookbook/gestures/ripples.md

 ---
-title: "Adding Material Touch Ripples"
+title: Adding Material Touch Ripples
 ---

 While designing an app that should follow the Material Design Guidelines, we'll want to add the ripple animation to Widgets when tapped.

 Flutter provides the [`InkWell`](https://docs.flutter.io/flutter/material/InkWell-class.html) Widget to achieve this effect.